 - Applying for Temporary Protected Status

-Your immigration lawyer will select a strategy based on the specifics of your case, but to get the chance to pursue any strategy, you will first need to buy yourself some time by applying for a Stay of Removal.
+Your immigration lawyer will select a strategy based on the specifics of your case, but to get the chance to pursue any plan, you will first need to buy yourself some time by applying for a Stay of Removal.

 Contact an Austin Immigration Lawyer Today